Midland Adventist Academy

 Midland Adventist Academy is a private, coeducational, K-12 grade school located in Shawnee, Kansas.

 It is a part of the Seventh-day Adventist education system, the world's second largest Christian school system.

-Midland Adventist Academy

 Academics

 Midland is part of the greater Adventist education system operated by the Seventh-day Adventist Church.
 It is under the direction of the Office of Education of the North American Division of Seventh-day Adventists, which began oversight of elementary and secondary education in 1872.

-Spiritual aspects

-All students take religion classes each year that they are enrolled.
-These classes cover topics in biblical history and Christian and denominational doctrines.
-Instructors in other disciplines also begin each class period with prayer or a short devotional though, Weekly, the entire student body gathers together in the auditorium for an hour-long chapel service.

-Outside the classrooms there is year-round spiritually oriented programming that relies on student involvement.

-School dynamics

-The school's primary goal is to provide education within a Christ-centered environment as to prepare its students for service to God and humanity.
-There are many ways in which students can get involved with the community through student community service programs.